 Pi Dental Center has an extensive program of sterilization to ensure the protection of patients and staff.
 Our sterilization coordinator works in conjunction with our dentists and Expanded Function Dental Assistants in achieving the highest level of quality.
 Read on to learn about Pi Dental Center’s Dental Sterilization Techniques.

-1) hand washing/skin care
+1) Hand washing/skin care

-2) instrument cleaning, disinfection and sterilization
+2) Instrument cleaning, disinfection and sterilization

-3) hard surface disinfection.
+3) Hard surface disinfection.

 Because invasive surgical procedures are performed routinely in the office, it is imperative to take proper steps in infection control.